canidlogic/retro/doc/RetroSpec.md

 The syntax of Retro operations are specified with the name of the operation in the middle, the input arguments to the left of the operation, and the output results to the right of the operation.
 If there are no input arguments, a hyphen is shown to the left of the operation, and if there are no output results, a hyphen is shown to the right of the operation.
 Multiple arguments and results are ordered so that the rightmost argument or result is the top of the stack.

     - null [a:null]
+    - x    [a:null]

 The `null` operation pushes the special null value on top of the stack.
+The `x` operation is a shorthand and has the same meaning as `null`.

     - end [result:dict|graph]